DanielNKU/DanielNKU.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a doctoral student in the College of Computer Science at Nankai University, where my research centers on secure key management, identity authentication protocols, and provable security.
-My supervisors are Prof. [Ding Wang](https://wangdingg.weebly.com/).
+My supervisor is Prof. [Ding Wang](https://wangdingg.weebly.com/).
 I received my Bachelor’s degree from Nankai University in 2018.

 Publication